 Defenses to TCPA Class Certification

-Even if there appears to be a violation of the TCPA, there are still several hurdles which plaintiff must overcome in order to proceed with the case as a class action, rather than an individual claim.
-A stand-alone TCPA claim could settle for as little as $200, whereas many TCPA class actions have settled for, or resulted in judgments of, several millions of dollars.
-By way of example, defenses to class certification in a TCPA case include, but are not limited to, the following:
+Even if it appears that there may be a TCPA violation, there are still several hurdles which plaintiff must overcome in order to proceed with the case as a class action, rather than an individual claim.
+The difference is vitally important.
+A stand-alone TCPA claim could settle for next to nothing, whereas many TCPA class actions have settled for, or resulted in judgments of, several millions of dollars.
+Some examples of defenses to TCPA class certification include:

 The potential class may not be large enough to justify the use of a class action vehicle.
 For example, if the named plaintiff received a test mailing, or an ad hoc call or text which was not part of a full campaign, class certification may be unlikely.

-Further, the claims or defense of the representative parties may not be typical of the claims or defenses of the proposed class.
+Further, the claims of the representative party may not be typical of the claims of the proposed class, and without typicality, a judge will not certify a class.
 This is an area where plaintiffs frequently run into trouble.
-Because lack of consent is an element of a TCPA claim, the issues of whether the potential class members provided consent can be very problematic for plaintiff.
-The issues of consent, particularly prior express written consent, might need to be determined on a case by case basis.
-As such, proceeding as a class action may be impractical, if not impossible, for plaintiff.
+Because lack of consent is an element of a TCPA claim, the issues of whether the potential class members provided consent can be very problematic for the plaintiff.

 Avoid Being Named Altogether